Skip to content

 Before the Meetings: A Morning Prayer

-Start your day by bringing your meetings—and the conversations ahead—into Jesus's presence.
-This guide helps you prepare your heart before the day's demands begin.
+Start your day by bringing your meetings—the conversations, decisions, and interactions ahead—into Jesus's presence.
+This guide helps you prepare your heart and mind before stepping into the day's gatherings.

 Morning Before a big moment